Core Mathematics (9864.3)

 All assessment items required to be submitted online must be submitted via the appropriate Canvas drop box.
 It is the student's responsibility to upload the correct and corresponding draft or assessment item to the right submission section.
 Assignments must be submitted in a format accessible to the assessor(s), as stated on the relevant canvas site.
 If the unit convener and/or tutor are unable to access a submission, a standard late penalty of 5% of the total marks possible for the task may be applied per day until the assignment is made accessible.

 Online tests must be completed by the due date.
-Students failing to complete online tests before the due date will be awarded a score of zero.
+Students failing to complete online tests before the due date without an approved extension will be awarded a score of zero.

 Special assessment requirements